HopLee6/VSCrowd-Dataset/README.md

 # Video Crowd Localization with Multi-focus Gaussian Neighborhood Attention and a Large-Scale Benchmark

+Haopeng Li, Lingbo Liu, Kunlin Yang, Shinan Liu, Junyu Gao, Bin Zhao, Rui Zhang, and Jun Hou

+IEEE Transactions on Image Processing

-This repository provides the introduction and the access to the VSCrowd dataset proposed in "Video Crowd Localization with Multi-focus Gaussian Neighborhood Attention and a Large-Scale Benchmark" ([Paper](https://arxiv.org/abs/2107.08645)).
+This repository provides the introduction and access to the VSCrowd dataset proposed in this work ([Paper](https://ieeexplore.ieee.org/abstract/document/9893023)).

 ## Introduction
 VSCrowd consists of 634 videos, 479 for training (`train_XXX`) and 137 for testing (`test_XXX`).
 For each video, the annotations are saved in the corresponding TXT file (`train_XXX.txt` or `test_XXX.txt`), with the following format: